 The public buses stop at a few of the resorts on their way to Boca de Tomatlan so you could easily bus into the Romantic Zone.
 You can catch a south bound orange and white bus in the Romantic Zone for forty cents.

-The area would be best for:
+This area is best for:

 - resort lovers